NDsurfer8/FinanceApp/money-pilot/SHARED_FINANCE_GUIDE.md

 ## Overview

-The **Shared Finance** feature transforms Money Pilot from a personal budgeting app into a powerful collaborative financial management platform.
+The **Shared Finance** feature transforms VectorFi from a personal budgeting app into a powerful collaborative financial management platform.
 This feature allows users to create shared financial groups, track combined net worth, and manage finances together with transparency and security.

 ## 🎯 **Why This Feature is Revolutionary**